 Skip to content

-ZettelForge ships with a full-featured web management interface served at http://localhost:8088.
-It replaces the old in-page HTML search with a single-page application covering system health monitoring, threat intelligence search and synthesis, knowledge graph exploration, log and telemetry streaming, bulk data ingestion, entity browsing, session history, and live configuration editing.
+ZettelForge ships a browser-based management interface served at http://localhost:8088.
+It covers system health monitoring, threat intelligence search and synthesis, knowledge graph exploration, log streaming, bulk data ingestion, entity browsing, session history, and live configuration editing.

 python web/app.py